AMP-SCZ/dpdash/ON_PREM_DEPLOYMENT.md

 First, you will have to set up Nginx proxy via http://hostname.mgb.org:81.
 Then you can access the application at https://hostname.mgb.org

 i.
+Open up `81/tcp` port through `firewall-cmd` in hostname.mgb.org.
+Since the VM is head-less, this is the only way you can access
+Nginx Proxy Manager from outside the VM.

+ii.
 Access the Nginx Proxy Manager admin interface at: http://hostname.mgb.org:81

    - Default login: `admin@example.com` / `changeme`
    - Upload the official SSL certificate that you downloaded: